-- Pre-cook chicken in oven or skillet until cooked through and set aside.
+- Cook chicken in oven or skillet if it is not already cooked and set it aside.

-- Peel turnip and parsnip and finely chop.
+- Peel the turnip and parsnip and finely chop.

-- Heat a couple tablespoons of butter in large skillet until melted, then add the turnip and parsnip.
+- Heat 2 tablespoons of butter or coconut oil in large skillet until melted, then add the turnip and parsnip.

-- Finely chop celery, carrots, green beans and onion and add to pan.
+- Finely chop the celery, carrots, green beans, and onion and add them to the pan.

-- Saute over medium heat until all have started to soften.
+- Saute over medium heat until all the vegetables have started to soften.

-- Add frozen peas and continue cooking until peas have defrosted.
+- Add the frozen peas and continue cooking until peas have defrosted.

-- Chop chicken into 1//2 inch cubes and add to pan.
+- Chop the chicken into ½ inch cubes and add it to the pan.

-- Add half of the coconut milk to the pan and continue cooking until it has started to evaporate and remove from heat.
+- Add ½ cup of the coconut milk to the pan and continue cooking until it has started to evaporate.

-- Transfer the chicken mixture to an oven safe baking pan.
-(I cooked in two pie pans or two 8x8 dishes so that one could be frozen for another meal)
+- Transfer the chicken mixture to one large oven safe pan or two pie pans or 8x8 dishes.

-- Carefully spread the “crust” mixture over the chicken mixture.
+- Carefully spread the crust mixture over the chicken filling.

-- Place in oven and bake 15-20 minutes until crust has started to harden.
+- Bake in the oven 15-20 minutes or until the crust has started to harden.